elastisys/cloudpool.restapi/docs/api.rst

     desired size.
 There may be a delay before the changes take effect and are reflected in the machine pool.

-    Note: the cloud adapter should take measures to ensure that requested machines are recognized as pool members.
+    Note: the cloud pool should take measures to ensure that requested machines are recognized as pool members.
 The specific mechanism to mark group members, which may depend on the features offered by the particular cloud API, is left to the implementation but could, for example, make use